-If you know something about domains, you might have seen the letters DNS floating around.
-Whether in discussion, or in the settings of your website or domain provider, DNS is an integral part of how the internet functions.
+If you know a thing or two about domain names, you might have seen the letters DNS floating around.
+Whether in discussion, or in the settings of your website or domain provider, DNS (or, Domain Name System) is an integral part of how the internet functions.

 What does DNS stand for?

 DNS stands for Domain Name System.
 In short, DNS is a system which translates domain names – the memorable, human-friendly addresses we type into the search bar – to computer-friendly, numerical (or alpha-numerical) IP addresses.